aimpert/WorkoutLog/README.md

 weightlifting app as it is the current routine I am running.
 Therefore modularity is something to work on, as allowing the user to customize their workout plan beyond 5/3/1 will add a ton of flexibility and depth to the application.

-August Priority List:
+**August Priority List:**

 ~~1.
 Create a functioning training max (TM) and one rep max (1RM) calculator.~~

-2. Store this data somewhere so that it can be accessed between activities.
+~~2.
+Store this data somewhere so that it can be accessed between activities.~~ - **08/19**

+      Current lifts are stored in an object, which are then saved in SharedPreferences and can not only be accessed through activities but upon closing the application as well.

 3. Choose a system for archiving old data (previous 1RMs, TMs).